jupyter1029/release-helper-playground/README.md

 - Pushes the commits and tag to the target `branch`
 - Creates a GitHub release for the tag with the changelog entry as the text
 - Publishes the release to PyPI (NPM support coming soon)
-- If the workflow is running from a fork, we compare the fork's workflow file to the one in the source repo to make sure they match.

 ## Check-Release Workflow Details